Definition of Neutropenia

 Diagnosis of Neutropenia

-The diagnosis is based on the history, physical examination, and the laboratory investigations.
+The diagnosis is based on history, physical examination, and laboratory investigations.
 Imaging studies are also performed in certain cases.

-The child often has the complaints of pneumonia, ear infection, tonsillitis, gastroenteritis, skin infection, and pharyngitis.
-Family history is important, especially in cases of inherited Neutropenia.
+The child often has complaints of pneumonia, ear infection, tonsillitis, gastroenteritis, skin infection, and pharyngitis.
+Family history is important, especially in cases of inherited neutropenia.

-It shows the signs of the infections, fever, ulcers, gingivitis, abscesses, pneumonia, skin infections, sepsis, cervical lymphadenopathy, and growth retardation.
-Many times, there is fever without any focal signs of the disease.
+Symptoms include signs of infection, fever, ulcers, gingivitis, abscesses, pneumonia, skin infections, sepsis, cervical lymphadenopathy, and growth retardation.
+There is often a fever without any focal signs of the disease.